 Cover image: The 11th specimen of Archeopteryx in the Senckenberg Museum.
 Photo by JensKunstfreund, CC BY-SA 4.0, via Wikimedia Commons.

-If you ask a paleontologist or a knowledgeable fifth grader what happened to the dinosaurs, they will tell you that dinosaurs are everywhere.
-While many species went extinct, others survived, thrived and evolved into the birds that dominate our skies today.
+If you ask a paleontologist or a knowledgeable fifth grader what happened to the dinosaurs, they will tell you that while many species went extinct, others survived, thrived and evolved into the birds that dominate our skies today.
 For every human on earth, there are six birds.
 Evolution is a process of optimization, and history reveals a recurring pattern where large, dominant entities are often outmaneuvered by smaller, specialized competitors.
-This transition from mega to micro is evident throughout technological innovation, and it is currently playing out in the conflict between Ukraine and Russia as well as the AI arms race.

 In 1990, when Tim Berners-Lee was at CERN developing the foundational ideas for the World Wide Web, he was trying to solve a practical problem for the research community.
-Deep research involves a tremendous amount of cross referencing of citations, appendices and materials.
+Research involves a lot of cross referencing of citations, appendices and materials.
 How could documents and files be authored, stored, and distributed on the wide-area computer network used by labs and universities in a way that was semantically connected and interactive?

-Although the hypertext concept was an undoubtedly a brilliant set of primitives combining existing ideas, it was the proof of concept software Berners-Lee and his colleagues developed that changed the world.
+Although the hypertext concept was a brilliant set of primitives combining existing ideas, it was the software he developed, and the standards that emerged from it that changed the world.
 To make hypertext possible, he needed four core ingredients:

 - New text file markup standards.